codanaut/emby-cli-monitor/README.md

 Run the program\
 `python3 embystatus.py`

 It updates every 120 seconds, you can change this towards the bottom in the threading timer line.
-I suggest not going less then 60 seconds, there’s not really any need to make the many requests to your server and it could slow things down.
+I suggest not going less then 60 seconds, it could slow things down if you make to many calls a min.

 You can change the colors of each line by just changing the colors listed in each one.